-Sintelix offers industry leading ways of extracting information from unstructured text.
+Sintelix offers industry leading ways of extracting information from unstructured text and performing unstructured data analysis.
 It can analyze huge volumes of unstructured information and combine multiple sources of information to identify links between people, places, crimes, vehicles and other entities.
 It is intended for use by intelligence analysts in police forces and law enforcement agencies as well as having uses in the private sector for investigations into fraud, counterfeiting or money laundering.

 Why do intelligence analysts need to search unstructured data?

 As part of an investigation, the investigator, police officer or agent will enter any information that they have discovered into a computer system.
 They will enter data into a structured database, adding information into pre-determined, structured fields such as suspect name, suspect height, suspect hair color and so on.
 It’s just like filling out an online form.
 This process is designed to capture all of the important information for a case in structured data fields which can then be visualized and analyzed using software such as IBM i2 according to a pre-determined map.